hopr-framework/hopr/docs/documentation/tutorials/externalmesheswithcurvedboundaries.md

 <h4>Output Visualization<a class="headerlink" href="#output-visualization" title="Permalink to this heading"></a></h4>

-The figures below show the visualization of the `CYLINDER_SplineVol.dat` file by using the mesh file `cylinder.msh`.
+The figures below show the visualization of the CYLINDER_SplineVol.dat file by using the mesh file cylinder.msh.

 <h5>cylinder<a class="headerlink" href="#cylinder" title="Permalink to this heading"></a></h5>